spacenew/mlflow-airflow-prefect/README.md

 3.4 Creating schedules through the deployment YAML file

-Open ny-taxi-prediction.yaml in root folder and add interval: 600.0 in block "schedule:"
+Open ny-taxi-prediction.yaml in root folder and add "interval: 600" into block "schedule:"

 interval in seconds.